Accelerated Learning with Linear Temporal Logic using Differentiable Simulation: Conclusion

 \section{Conclusion}

-In this work, we tackle the critical challenge of scalable RL for robotic systems under long-horizon, formally specified tasks.
-By adopting LTL as our specification framework, we ensure objective correctness and avoid the reward misspecification issues commonly encountered in conventional RL approaches.
-To overcome the learning inefficiencies caused by sparse logical rewards, we propose a novel method that leverages differentiable simulators, enabling gradient-based learning directly from LTL objectives without compromising their expressiveness or correctness.
-Our approach introduces soft labeling techniques that preserve the differentiability through the transitions of automata derived from LTL formulas, resulting in end-to-end differentiable learning framework.
-Through a series of simulated experiments, we demonstrate that our method substantially accelerates learning compared to SOTA non-differentiable baselines, paving the way for more reliable and scalable deployment of autonomous robotic systems in complex real-world environments.
+In this work, we tackle the challenge of scalable RL for temporally extended and formally specified tasks.
+By adopting LTL as our specification framework, we ensure objective correctness and avoid the reward-misspecification issues common in conventional RL.
+To overcome the learning inefficiencies caused by sparse logical rewards, we introduce a method that leverages differentiable simulators, enabling gradient-based learning directly from LTL objectives without compromising expressiveness or correctness.
+Our approach employs soft-labeling techniques that preserve differentiability through the transitions of automata derived from LTL formulas, yielding an end-to-end differentiable learning framework.
+Across simulated experiments, we show that our framework substantially accelerates learning compared to state-of-the-art non-differentiable baselines, pointing toward more reliable and scalable deployment of autonomous systems in real-world environments.